Unit rationale, description and aim

 Learning and teaching strategy and rationale

 Learning and Teaching strategies for this unit include lectures, practical sessions, case studies and self-directed learning.
-This unit includes 5 hours of fieldwork experience and 40 hours of simulated placement.
+This unit includes 10 hours of work integrated learning and 40 hours of simulated placement.
 Students will be expected to take responsibility for their learning and to participate actively within group activities, demonstrating respect for the individual as an independent learner.

 The learning and teaching strategies in this unit are linked to achieving the described learning outcomes.
 These learning experiences will provide students with the opportunity to develop assessment and communication skills in addition to clinical and reflective thinking in ergonomics and vocational rehabilitation.
 Skills from previous units will be used, such as building rapport with a client, communication skills, occupational therapy models of practice and professional reasoning.